What Tasks Will Be Automated in Future Businesses?

 Several job roles and tasks show a high potential for automation as AI capabilities continue to evolve: “Jobs that rely heavily on routine have traditionally been the easiest to automate.
 Whereas a lot of automation in the past has been through procedural scripts and rule-based systems, new generations of AI models will help cover a wider range of tasks and functions,” says Dr. Froehle.

-“Jobs that require some integration of various pieces of information in a fairly systematic way, such drafting up a standardized legal document or generating an operational dashboard, are relatively straightforward today and likely to be automated.”
+“Jobs that require some integration of various pieces of information in a fairly systematic way, such as drafting up a standardized legal document or generating an operational dashboard, are relatively straightforward today and likely to be automated.”

 While there are many jobs and tasks that are already automated, in the future, there will be many more, as well as a marked improvement in the ones that already exist: “Moving ahead, much better language models, such as those used for translation, transcription, and customer support, will increasingly replace some parts of some workers’ jobs.
 On the software engineering side, automatically documenting, and sometimes even fixing, code has already shown to be feasible at previously unattainable levels of quality and scale,” explains Dr. Froehle.

 He continues, “Healthcare, customer service, and a lot of information industries have already embraced AI and started using it in impressive ways.
 Many hospitals have AI running in various capacities, either home-grown or off-the-shelf.
-Radiology, for example, has long been a hotbed of computer vision applications.
+Radiology, for example, has long been a hotbed of applications in computer vision.
 Many online customer service and call center functions employ chatbots to help customers with routine questions, saving their human capacity for more complex or ambiguous situations.
 One of my doctoral students is researching how such chatbots might best be integrated into customer service systems to maximally help customers while taking as much strain as possible off the human agents.”

 Some jobs will be much harder to automate.
 “On the contrary side, those tasks that are going to be least automatable involve significant amounts of critical thinking and innovation relative to highly technical or complex bodies of knowledge, training, or experience,” says Dr. Froehle.
 “It is truly hard to say what lies in store for us ten years from now.”